Bamboozlerrl/Rule-Edits/README.md

     - (b) Add/drop process:
       - (i) An add/drop will consist of a player on a roster being dropped, followed by a player in a lower league or an unassigned player being called up.
         - (1) Upon being called up, a player receives official DEP status equal to that awarded in preseason.
+        - (2) Add/drops may be denied by the CRC due to availability restrictions or by the individual players receiving call-ups.
       - (ii) First add/drop period:
         - (1) Add/drops will be processed on a rolling, first come, first served basis.
           - (aa) Add/drops may be submitted to the CRC via direct messages or captains chat with an appropriate ping.